open-AIMS/ADRIAIndicators.jl/paper/paper.md

 ## Available Metrics

-The functions implemented in ADRIAIndicators.jl are classified into three categories:
+The indicators implemented in ADRIAIndicators.jl are classified into three categories:
 Metrics, Aggregations, and Conversions.
-Aggregations are convenience functions for reducing the dimensionality of data by summarizing arrays.
+Aggregations are convenience methods for reducing the dimensionality of data by summarizing arrays.
 Conversions handle transformations between different units or representations of coral cover.
-Metrics are functions that derive higher-level, interpretable indicators from the raw model data, such as coral diversity, shelter volume, and composite indices for reef health.
+Metrics derive higher-level, interpretable indicators from the raw model data, such as coral diversity, shelter volume, and composite indices for reef health.

 | **Metric Name**                                  | **Type**          | **Reference**   |